chadeldridge/jerrors/README.md

 ### Checking List Levels

 #### Check Function
-List.Check looks to see if any Errors exist and returns a bool and the number of errors in List.Errors.
+List.Check looks to see if any Errors exist.
+Returns bool and the number of errors in List.Errors.
 ```go
 var l List
 l.Add(jerrors.New(jerrors.DEBUG, "some helpful message"))